 And when this happens, damage occurs, which often leads to an inflammatory response.
 When this occurs, platelets and other cells are shuttled to the area to heal the damage.

 However, this clumping of cells could lead to blockages in the arteries, therefore restricting blood flow to the heart.
+This is known as coronary artery disease.

 And when blood flow is shut off to the heart (either partially or when there are full blockage), a heart attack occurs, which could damage your heart—or even lead to death (depending on where the blockage is).

-Although this is a very quick overview of cholesterol, it’s important to note that lowering your cholesterol could improve your heart health and reduce the risk for suffering a heart attack.
+Although this is a very quick overview of cholesterol, it’s important to note that lowering your high cholesterol could improve your heart health and reduce the risk for suffering a heart attack.

 So how do you lower cholesterol?